zhzixuan/Semantic-Segmentation-Models/README.md

 There are some trained model (caffemodel) with parameters and  saved predicted segmentation (.png).

-Due to limited size of uploaded file, I uploaded the required caffemodel to the Baidu web disk, which can be downloaded from [here] (https://pan.baidu.com/s/1zsG-Mos7nzcg3kL2dF1sig), password is ajqj.
+Due to limited size of uploaded file, I uploaded the required caffemodel to the Baidu web disk, which can be downloaded from [here](https://pan.baidu.com/s/1zsG-Mos7nzcg3kL2dF1sig), password is ajqj.

 ## Demo
 A short demo video.
-Please click [here] (https://pan.baidu.com/s/1NbxCDoiXTRO-sKe-bJZUAw) to download, password is rf2m.
+Please click [here](https://pan.baidu.com/s/1NbxCDoiXTRO-sKe-bJZUAw) to download, password is rf2m.

 # Environment
 The code is developed or applied under the following configurations.

 **Hardware**
 2-8 GPUs (with at least 12G GPU memories)

 **Software**
 Ubuntu `16.04.3 LTS`, CUDA `8.0`, caffe, python, and OpenCV

 **Dataset**
 ADE20K